suffolklibraries/lgc/content/collections/events/the-brecks-25-03.md

     content:
       -
         type: text
-        text: 'Alice Wickman of Suffolk Wildlife Trust will talk on the wildlife and ecology of rivers in general but will also make reference to our local rivers.'
+        text: 'Sam Norris is warden for Suffolk Wildlife Trust’s Knettishall Heath.
+Her talk will outline the key ecological and geological features of Breckland, as well as it’s land use history and how these have shaped The Brecks that we know today.
+A case study on Knettishall Heath will reflect on the unique and specialist species that both thrive and are struggling in this special area.'
   -
     type: paragraph
     attrs: